Barassi Line: Divide begins to form (1880s–1890s)

-Battle lines drawn in the Riverina (1940s)
+Battle lines drawn in the Riverina (1920s-40s)

-In 1946, Rugby league authorities convinced the New South Wales government to ban Australian rules in public schools in an effort to oust it from the Riverina, which resulted in schools previously playing the code in its major heartlands of Albury and Wagga switching to Rugby league.
-While it did not succeed in extinguishing the Australian code there entirely, it usurped the Australian code's premier status in these places, allowing Rugby League to halt the line at Wagga.
+The introduction of inter-town challenge cup football contests to rugby league (such as the Maher Cup) saw a rapid rise in the code's popularity in the Riverina towns over Australian rules.
+In 1946, rugby league authorities convinced the NSW government to ban Australian rules in public schools in an effort to oust it from the Riverina, which resulted in schools previously playing the code in its major heartlands of Albury and Wagga switching to rugby league.

 At the time the term was first used, existing club competitions were semi-professional and state-based.
 The first national club football competitions emerged in the late 20th century: the Championship of Australia, the NFL Night Series and the National Soccer League.
-However, these struggled for national interest.

 Code wars as national competitions professionalise and expand (1980s)

-In the 1980s, the VFL and New South Wales Rugby League premiership began a period of professionalism and expansion, forming the basis of today's Australian Football League (AFL) and National Rugby League (NRL).
-The Australian Capital Territory found itself isolated behind the line and it wasn't until the introduction of the Canberra Raiders in 1982 that it also began to fall into line.
-The result is the development of a regional dichotomy with strongly ingrained generational football cultures on either side.
+In the 1980s, the VFL and NSW Rugby League premiership (and Amco Cup) began a period of professionalism and expansion, forming the basis of today's Australian Football League (AFL) and National Rugby League (NRL).

-Given the dominance of Australian rules and rugby on either side, other codes have also been slow to establish sustainable national competitions.
+Given the dominance of Australian rules and rugby league on either side, other codes have also been slow to establish sustainable national competitions.
 The multinational body SANZAAR, which organises the Super Rugby competition in rugby union, expanded their domestic competitions in 1996 to include teams from both sides.
 Football Federation Australia revamped its flagship competition, the A-League, to focus on a more nationally balanced competition in 2005.
-However, its current composition reflects association football's participation and growth per capita, which is by far strongest in the east (where it faces less competition with Australian rules).
+Its current composition reflects association football's participation and growth per capita, which is by far strongest in the east (where it faces less competition with Australian rules).